zaquestion/lab/README.md

 ## hub + lab = hublab??

-lab will look for hub and using that as your git binary when available so you don't have to give up hub to use lab
+lab will look for hub and uses that as your git binary when available so you don't have to give up hub to use lab
 ```
 $ lab version
 git version 2.11.0